✓ No Limit on Loan Amounts ✓ Interest Rate Starting @0.74% p.m. ✓ Minimal Documentation Apply Now

 FAQs on Gold Scheme Guidelines Issued by the RBI

-The minimum lock-in period for this scheme, as per the Reserve Bank of India, is between 3 years and 5 years, based on your chosen deposit term.
+The minimum lock-in period for this scheme, as per the Reserve Bank of India, is between 3 years and 5 years.
+This tenure depends on your chosen deposit term.

 For the Sovereign Gold Bond (SGB) scheme, the minimum investment limit for gold as an investor is 1 gram.
 The maximum investment limit of gold as an investor is 4 kg.